 If a patient has not used all of their psychological therapy services and/or focussed psychological strategies services under a referral in a calendar year, it is not necessary to obtain a new referral for the "unused" services.
-However, any "unused" services received from 1 January in the following year under that referral will count as part of the total of ten services for which the patient is eligible in that calendar year.
+However, any "unused" services received from 1 January in the following year under that referral will count as part of the total of 10 services for which the patient is eligible in that calendar year.

 When patients have used all of their referred services they will need to obtain a new referral from the referring practitioner if they are eligible for further services.
-Where the patient's care is being managed by a GP, the GP may choose to use this visit to undertake a review of the patient's GP Mental Health Treatment Plan, Home Health Care shared care plan and/or psychiatrist assessment and management plan.
+Where the patient's care is being managed by a GP or medical practitioner, the GP/medical practitioner may choose to use this visit to undertake a review of the patient's GP Mental Health Treatment Plan, Home Health Care shared care plan and/or psychiatrist assessment and management plan.